jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 Finally, Scenario E represents the planned production sshpiper deployment of the SDHPC SSH application router.
 This allows us to understand the performance of the Golang SSH package leveraged by sshpiper to provide the SSH proxy functionality.
-Comparing scenario E to D, we observe a slight decrease in throughput, giving a 32% drop compared with scenario B.
+Comparing scenario E to D, we observe a slight decrease in throughput, but remain close to the 30% drop compared with scenario B.
+This suggests VM-based application routing potentially incurs additional overhead from the virtualized infrastructure.
-The sshpiper SSH application router, however, enjoys a significant reduction in the error margin over all other scenarios. <!-- see my comments in slack -->
+The sshpiper SSH application router, however, enjoys a significant reduction in the error margin over all other scenarios.
 This suggests stable performance for interactive command-line use.
 Although the sshpiper-based application router has lower throughput, we considered the stable performance ideal for interactive use.
 We also consider the throughput acceptable for less demanding data transfer workloads.